 A. THOMAS YOUNG (NAE) is retired executive vice president of Lockheed Martin.
 He is currently chair of the board of SAIC.
 Mr. Young previously was president and chief operating officer of Martin Marietta Corporation.
 Prior to joining industry, Mr. Young worked for 21 years at NASA.
 At NASA, he directed the Goddard Space Flight Center, was deputy director of the Ames Research Center, and directed the Planetary Program in the Office of Space Science at NASA Headquarters.
 Mr. Young received high acclaim for his technical leadership in organizing and directing national space and defense programs, especially the Viking program.
-He is currently a Fellow of the American Institute of Aeronautics and Astronautics (AIAA) and of the American Astronautical Society (AAS).
-Mr. Young received his MS in management from the Massachusetts Institute of Technology.
-He was the vice chair of the NRC’s Space Studies Board from 2006-2010 and has extensive NRC experience.
-Prior committee service includes membership on the Planetary Science Decadal Survey 2013-2022 steering committee, the Astro2010 Decadal Survey steering committee and subsequent Panel on Implementing Recommendations from New Worlds New Horizons Decadal Survey, and the Committee on Assessment of Impediments to Interagency Cooperation on Space and Earth Science Missions.
+He is currently a fellow of the American Institute of Aeronautics and Astronautics (AIAA) and of the American Astronautical Society (AAS).
+Mr. Young previously served as the vice chair of the NRC’s Space Studies Board and has extensive NRC experience.
+Prior committee service includes membership on the Planetary Science Decadal Survey steering committee, the Astro2010 Decadal Survey Committee and subsequent Panel on Implementing Recommendations from New Worlds, New Horizons Decadal Survey, and the Committee on Assessment of Impediments to Interagency Cooperation on Space and Earth Science Missions.